-To read more about 64 Audio products we reviewed on Headfonics click here.
+To read more about the 64 Audio products we reviewed on Headfonics click here.

 This is a welcome return to 64 Audio to the pages of Headfonics after an almost 2-year absence.
 Long story but the last we had done was the A18 ‘Tzar’ before it became an A18t in early 2017 and it is still one of my most highly rated monitors after all these years.

-Since then 64 Audio have gone ‘tia’ and expanded the apex™ technology markedly into their product line with most every existing monitor getting the ‘t’ treatment.
+Since then 64 Audio has gone ‘tia’ and expanded the apex™ technology markedly into their product line with almost every existing monitor getting the ‘t’ treatment.
 They also launched the tia Fourté™ right after the A18 Tzar which is their flagship at $3,599.00 and their first tubeless design universal monitor using the tia technology.

 tia stands for tubeless in-ear audio.
-Basically, 64 Audio have opened up their balanced armatures and done away with tubes for phasing the signal.
-Instead, the open balanced armatures are placed inside a custom tuned acoustic chamber with a single bore outlet.
+64 Audio has opened up its balanced armatures and done away with tubes for phasing the signal.
+Instead, the open-balanced armatures are placed inside a custom-tuned acoustic chamber with a single-bore outlet.

-We actually introduced apex technology before in our A6 review back at the very start of 2017.
+We introduced apex technology before in our A6 review back at the very start of 2017.

 apex is short for Air Pressure Exchange.
 Essentially the end goal is the same and that is to reduce the level of pneumatic pressure being delivered alongside sound pressure when inserting and using a monitor.